 - Having lunch at the cafe?
 Our favorite is the hot soup.
 It is reasonably priced and filling.

-Metropolitan Museum of Art: Logistics and FAQs
+the Metropolitan Museum of Art: Frequently Asked Questions & Logistics

 At the museum ticket counter, the amount you pay is up to you!
 Please be as generous as you can.